aireuhl/ed/electives.md

 <center><img src="https://raw.githubusercontent.com/aireuhl/portfolio/master/assets/imperial eyes.png" alt="imperial eyes cover image"></center>

 <br>
 [“Imperial Eyes”](https://www.aireuhl.github.io/i_e) is a digital humanities project that was conceived of and created during Professor Johanna Drucker’s <i>Digital Methods for Research and Scholarship</i>.
 The aim of the assignment was to scale a full-fledged digital humanities project using data that was either downloaded through an API or publicly accessible repository, scraped from the web, or gathered and modeled directly by the project creators.
-The following document is a final summary that details our approach, methods, and possible future plans for this experiment.
+The above document is a final summary that details our approach, methods, and possible future plans for this experiment.

 "Imperial Eyes" was a co-creation between myself and Asa Wilder.